List of Ace Attorney characters: Dick Gumshoe

 Dick Gumshoe (糸鋸 圭介, Itonokogiri Keisuke) is a homicide detective of the local police department.
 Despite his occupation, he is a clumsy and forgetful man who is largely seen as incompetent by the prosecutors, frequently resulting in his salary being lowered.
 As a result, he lives in poor circumstances.
 Despite this, he is a friendly man who is determined to find the killer and is fiercely loyal to Miles Edgeworth, and eventually comes to be a trusted ally of Phoenix Wright as well.

+Shu Takumi claims he had barely any backstory written for Gumshoe.
+Instead, Gumshoe's personality and character "fell into place" after deciding on having "pal" at the end of each of his sentences, with some being added as the story went on, such as the salary cutting gag.
+The red pencil behind his left ear is a holdover from when he would have horse racing as his hobby.
+The rookie version of Gumshoe that appears in Trials and Tribulations would have originally been significantly different in terms of design, with him only having one hair spike and his tie neatly tied tight.
+In the final game, he only has a new coat to differentiate himself.